BroadcomMFD/broadcom-product-scripts/endevor/Miscellaneous-items/Endevor-Processor-Includes.md

    SOURCE O/P LIBRARY===>NDVR.ADMIN.ENDEVOR.SHIP1.PROCESS
      EXPAND INCLUDES(Y/N) ===>Y
  ~~~
-In the Environment(s) where you have type PROCESS defined, add an Include library at each stage of the Environment.
+In the Environment(s) where you have type PROCESS defined, add an Include library at both stages of the Environment.

-## Define a type for INCLUDE
+## Define an INCLUDE Type

 In the Environment(s) where you have type PROCESS defined, also define the type INCLUDE (or your type name of choice).
-Ensure that the type is is defined so that  elements created for this type also cause the libraries named in the previous step to be populated.
+Ensure that the type is defined so that  elements created for this type also cause the libraries named in the previous step to be populated.

 ## Create your INCLUDE references